 As a former elementary school teacher, I know very well how kids get sick---especially at the beginning of the school year when they come into contact with new kids and adults.
 The other spike tends to be just as Winter hits, then another in early Spring.
 It only takes one student with a bad cold or flu to send it spreading through the entire class!
 Then....illness comes home to you, too.

 There ARE some things you can do to help your children (and the rest of the fam) stay healthy this cold and flu season!
 Some are herbal and natural ways, and others are more common sense.
 All are simple, and if done consistently, you should have a great school season with (hopefully) very little illness.

 Warning: Some of my comments may seem a little harsh.
 If that's the case, feel free to read something else.
 All statements I make in this article are made because of a very caring heart, 34 years of experience with kids, and lots of years of study.
 My disclaimer is at the end of the article and also here.

-Note: There are affiliate links scattered throughout this article, and i f you click through and make any kind of purchase, I'll receive a very small commission at no extra cost to you.
-Thank you SO much for helping support Healing Harvest Homestead--Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.
+TY, Heidi (Full Disclosure Here)